 4 Minutes Read

-How do you feel when you hear a NO, or get ghosted by a client?
+How do you feel when you hear a “NO,” or get ghosted by a client?

 Before I developed the Ethical Sales Process (ESP) it used to make my heart ache.

-That led me down a fantastic path of discovery.
+This led me down a fantastic path of discovery.

-I’d like to share it with you
+I’d like to share it with you!

-Why My Heart Hurts – When My Brain Hears NO
+Why My Heart Hurts When My Brain Hears NO:

-Rejection actually activates in the same part of your brain as PAIN.
+Rejection actually activates in the same part of your brain as pain.

-Rejection HURTS even MORE – when you need a yes.
+Rejection hurts even more when you need a yes.

-This is why “Traditional Sales Systems” actually sets you up for PAIN in almost every sales situation.
+This is why “Traditional Sales Systems” actually sets you up for pain in almost every sales situation.

-Think about it… if your mindset in your current sales system is based on getting a “sale” or a “Transactional Yes.”
+Think about it: if your mindset in your current sales system is based on getting a “sale” or a “Transactional Yes,” and you don’t get one… it feels like a punch in the gut.

 Rejection happens when the outcome does not meet your desires or expectations.

-This is why many of us avoid sales altogether or asking hard questions in our sales conversations.
+This is why many of us avoid sales altogether, or asking hard questions in our sales conversations.

 Here are a few references and explanations: